Doug's Grilled Pork Tenderloin with Asparagus

 1 tsp Dijon mustard

 While the pork rests, pour the reserved marinade into a small saucepan over medium-high heat.
-Add 1 tsp Dijon mustard, then bring to a boil and whisk to combine.
+Add 1 tsp Dijon mustard, then bring to a boil, whisking to combine.
 Reduce until slightly thickened and glossy.

 It will deepen from gold to amber.
 Watch it carefully.
 This sauce is what makes this plate extraordinary.